EOSZAio/J-836/README.md

 ### Recycling companies

 Better organisation and efficiency of pickers should result in better yields and more reliable supply.
-In addition, this project aims to remove the need to deal in cash with it's associated risks.
+In addition, this project aims to remove the need to deal in cash with its associated risks.

 ## Main features

-- xxx
+- Record collections for individual pickers.
+- Provide visibility of inventory at each collection site.
+- Remove cash form the system with its associated risks.

+## Support project

+TBD

 ## Contact